Strauther Pleak Round Barn: Significance

 The Pleak Barn is a rare example of a round barn, which was later combined with a rectangular barn.
 The barn is a direct link to the agricultural development that occurred in the state from 1850 to 1936.
-The period of greatest significance of the barn was from 1914 to the mid 1930s when round and polygonal barns lost their popularity.
+The period of greatest significance of the barn was from 1914 to the mid-1930s when round and polygonal barns lost their popularity.

 The barn is unique in overall appearance of a three-tiered wedding cake.
 The three different roof sections of the lower level, silo and spire add a distinctive quality and the decorative shingles of the upper spire is a creative touch.

 Owners

 The Pleak family maintained ownership of the farm until 1914 when it was sold to I.E. Morgan.
 The farm was then passed to I.B.
 Morgan's son, Ati, in 1937, with Ati Morgan (1993) being the current owner.
 Mr. Morgan's changes to the farm have been restricted to the construction of a 1940s era Indiana limestone ranch house, with no intrusive changes to the historic fabric of the round barn.
+In the late 90s the farm was sold to the Reed family, who still own the barn today.
+In the early 2000s, Richard Reed actively restored the barn to preserve the historic significance of the barn.